Vega family

 VEGA C

-The new configuration of the Vega rocket is called the Vega C (Consolidation) and offers an improved performance.
-The new launcher vehicle is capable to lift up to 2,300 kg in Low Earth Orbit (+60%).
+The most recent operational configuration of the Vega rocket is called the Vega C (Consolidation) and offers an improved performance.
+The new launch vehicle is capable to lift up to 2,300 kg in Low Earth Orbit (+60%).

-Vega C takes full advantage of the capabilities of the new SSMS (Small Spacecraft Mission Service) payload adapter to transport dozens of microsatellites in Low Earth Orbit.
-In addition, the launcher has been ichosen for the first launch of the European Space Rider experimental spacecraft.
+Vega C takes full advantage of the capabilities of the various SSMS (Small Spacecraft Mission Service) payload adapters to offer flexibility in accommodating diverse sizes of satellites.
+In addition, the launcher has been chosen for the first launch of the European Space Rider experimental spacecraft.

 VEGA C